andrea-romagnoli/pygame-snake/README.md

-# pygame-snake
+# Pygame Snake
-A simple Snake implementation developed to learn using pygame.
+A simple Snake implementation developed to learn using pygame